shopware5/devdocs/README.md

 ./init.sh
 ```

-This will download sculpin and install the required dependencies.
+This will download Sculpin and install the required dependencies.

 ## Running the website locally